nickswalker/nickwalker.us/pages/energy_gels.md

 ### Which ingredients should I use?

-Refined ingredients are more expensive and generally have to be bought online, but they enable low osmolality and lower volume/mass.
+Refined ingredients are more expensive and generally have to be bought online, but you need them for low osmolality and lower volume/mass.
 Honey and other natural products are cheaper and more widely available, but will require more water to reach a manageable osmolality.

 If you're using dry ingredients, use [maltodextrin](#maltodextrin).
 If you aren't, brown rice syrup is useful as a glucose source because it contains so little fructose, unlike the other viscous ingredients.